Lingfeng158/DSBSeperate/README.md

 # Idea

-It is also possible that with ```A2BWarp.nii.gz, A2B1Warp.nii.gz A2BInverseWarp.nii.gz, A2B1InverseWarp.nii.gz``` and ```A2B0GenericAffine.mat```, we can save the  mask file of session A and deform it to fit session B with ```antsApplyTransform```, further eliminate the possibility that DSB failing to create masks
+It is also possible that with ```A2BWarp.nii.gz, A2B1Warp.nii.gz A2BInverseWarp.nii.gz, A2B1InverseWarp.nii.gz``` and ```A2B0GenericAffine.mat```, we can save the  mask file of session A and deform it to fit session B with ```antsApplyTransform```, further eliminate the possibility that DSB failing to create masks.